GHOST OF CHRISTMAS PAST

 Base of Operations: Mobile

-First Appearance: Marvel Comics Presents#18/4 (early May, 1989)
+First Appearance: Marvel Comics Presents I#18/4 (early May, 1989)

-Powers/Abilities: time travelling, teleportation, flying and changing dresses very fast
+Powers/Abilities: Time travelling, teleportation, flying and changing dresses very fast.

-History: The Ghost of Christmas Past lost the address of J. Jonah Jameson and haunted instead poor Willie Lumpkin.
-She traveled with him first to his worst Christmas Eves in his past, like when his love and his friend decided that they were going to marry each other, or when he was trapped in the closet of the Fantastic Four and they forgot him.
+(Marvel Comics Presents I#18/4) - The Ghost of Christmas Past lost the address of J. Jonah Jameson and haunted instead poor Willie Lumpkin.
+She traveled with him first to his worst Christmas Eves in his past, like when his love and his best friend decided that they were going to marry each other, or when he was trapped in the closet of the Fantastic Four and they forgot him.
 Next was Christmas present, and because there is only one spirit assigned, it was the same ghost again in a new dress.
 She showed Willie what his nephew and his family think: that he is just a crazy old man, who is making up the stories with the Fantastic Four.
 Next the Ghost showed up with a scythe and dark robe and scared poor Willie nearly to death.
 The Ghost removed the scary stuff and traveled with Willie into the future, where he watched his funeral after his death through Lockjaw.
 At the end the spirit just left because Willie was the wrong guy to be haunted.
 The effect is that Willie now hates Christmas.

 Comments: Created by Glenn Herdling and Richard Howell